freenode-socialism/freenode-socialism.github.io/reading/index.md

 ---
 layout: default
-title: Book Club
+title: Reading Group
 ---

-Every so often we’ll choose a political book to read and then get together on IRC to discuss it.
+Every so often we’ll choose a political book or text to read and then get together on IRC to discuss it.

 ## Current Book